MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>LDAP</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>Connector for LDAP-compatible directory services.
 Indexes LDAP objects from Active Directory, Novell E-Directory, and other LDAP-compatible directory services in near real time.
 The connector can be used for ingesting principals into Microsoft Search for use cases like expert, equipment, and location searches, or for implementing security trimming for custom data sources.
 The connector supports LDAP over SSL.
-6th generation Raytion search connector.</p>
+Sixth generation Raytion search connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-ldap-connector"><font color="0065BA">More details</font></a>
                         </p>